 My kids love smoothies!
-One of their favorites is this kid-friendly Peanut Butter and Banana Green Smoothie – for breakfast or anytime!
+One of their favorites is this kid-friendly Peanut Butter and Banana Green Smoothie – it’s a great source of protein without protein powder, for breakfast or anytime!

 Seriously, I love smoothies.
 There are so many different ways you can make them.
 I started having a smoothie for breakfast about four years ago, and they serve to both keep me full until nearly lunch (if made with some protein) and help me keep off extra weight.

 My kids also like smoothies too, although they don’t like the protein powder that I use.
-So I decided to find a different way to incorporate protein into our smoothies as well as some vitamin C through something other than juice.
+So I decided to find a different way to incorporate protein into our smoothies (greek yogurt and peanut butter) as well as some vitamin C through something other than juice (spinach!).

 (Scroll down for the recipe!)